D.C. United makes an early goal stand up, collects a crucial win over the Red Bulls

 Julian Gressel launched a long ball to Nigel Robertha, who had a step on defender Sean Nealis.
 Robertha’s cross was behind charging Ola Kamara deep in the penalty area, but Paredes was unmarked on the back side for a rising one-timer from six yards.

-Hamid preserved the lead with three first-half gems: a leg save on Cristian Casseres Jr.'s angled shot, a touch save on Tom Edwards’s high bid and a foot block on Fábio’s strike
+Hamid preserved the lead with three first-half gems: a leg save on Cristian Casseres Jr.’s angled shot, a touch save on Tom Edwards’s high bid and a foot block on Fábio’s strike.

 United’s good fortune took a hit in the 38th minute when Paredes departed with an apparent groin ailment, the latest in a season stuffed with injuries throughout the roster.
 Joseph Mora entered.